-· Claimant and care receiver must be Australian residents.
+Claimant and care receiver must be Australian residents unless receiving Carer Payment under an International Social Security Agreement.

 Up to \$600 Carer Supplement will be paid to recipients of Carer Allowance for each person being cared for.
 An additional \$600 Carer Supplement will be paid where a recipient is also in receipt of one of the above Centrelink or Service Pensions.
 This means some carers will qualify for two or more Carer Supplement payments.